NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Class Features/Panache.md

 You care as much about the way you accomplish something as whether you actually accomplish it in the first place.
-When you perform an action with particular bravado, you can leverage this moment of verve to perform spectacular, deadly maneuvers.
-This state of flair is called panache, and you are either in a state of panache or you are not.
+When you perform an action with particular style, you can leverage this moment of verve to perform spectacular, deadly maneuvers.
+This heightened state of flair is called panache.

 [[Feat_Feature Effects/Effect_ Panache|Effect: Panache]]

-You gain panache by successfully performing the skill check associated with specific actions that have a bit of flair, including [[Actions/Tumble Through|Tumble Through]] and additional actions determined by your swashbuckler's style (see below).
-At the GM's discretion, after succeeding at a check to perform a particularly daring action, such as swinging on a chandelier or sliding down a drapery, you also gain panache if your result is high enough (typically the very hard DC for your level, but the GM can choose a different threshold).
+You gain panache by performing actions that have the bravado trait. [[Actions/Tumble Through|Tumble Through]] and additional actions determined by your swashbuckler's style gain the bravado trait when you use them.
+The GM might determine that a check to perform a particularly daring action, such as swinging on a chandelier or sliding down a drapery, can gain the bravado trait.
+These checks typically involve at least a single action and a non-trivial DC.
+Normally, you gain and use panache only in combat encounters; when an encounter ends, you lose panache.

-While you have panache, you gain a +5-foot status bonus to your Speeds and gain a +1 circumstance bonus to checks to Tumble Through or to take any actions that give you panache due to your style.
-The [[Class Features/Precise Strike|Precise Strike]] class feature also causes you to deal extra precision damage while you have panache.
 Powerful finisher actions, including [[Actions/Confident Finisher|Confident Finisher]], can be used only while you have panache and cause you to lose your panache.

-Normally, you gain and use panache only in combat encounters; when an encounter ends, you lose panache

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*